 Storage: Store unused portions sealed in an airtight bag away from sunlight at 75F/24C or below.

-Brewing water: Earth2O brand mineral water produces the finest results.
+Brewing water: Poland Spring (called Origin Brand in some areas) brand mineral water produces the finest results.
 Soft water, distilled water and hard water will ruin this tea.
 Tap water varies wildly and is best avoided as well.